What are prerequisite subjects?

 Text book: A standard biochemistry text should be the prescribed (e.g. Stryer or Lehninger).

-We have assessed a large number of subjects from Australian and international institutions.
-If the subjects you have studied are not included in the lists below, please submit an assessment request to the MDHS Student Centre via our prerequisite assessment form.
-We are happy to assess combinations of subjects if you feel that you have covered the required content.
+We have assessed a large number of subjects and courses from Australian and international institutions.
+If the subjects / courses you have studied are not included in the lists below, please submit an assessment request to the Learning & Teaching Unit via our prerequisite assessment form.
+We are happy to assess combinations of subjects / courses if you feel that you have covered the required content.

-Subjects that have been assessed from Australian, New Zealand and other international universities:
+Subjects and courses that have been assessed from Australian, New Zealand and international institutions are available on the following PDF files:

 If your subjects have not been previously assessed, we strongly recommend having your subjects assessed well in advance of applying.
 The assessment process may be lengthy, so we recommend having your subjects assessed one year in advance of applying.

-Please first check if your subjects have already been assessed, including subjects from International Institutions.
+Please first check if your subjects and courses have already been assessed, including those from International Institutions.

-To have your subjects assessed please use the prerequisite appointment form:
+To have your subjects / courses assessed please use the prerequisite assessment form:

-You must complete an approved subject in order to be eligible to apply for admission, no exemptions will be granted, but that subject does not have to be part of a degree (though it must be passed).
-Most universities have a program enabling you to take subjects athrough single subject study.
+You must complete an approved subject or course in order to be eligible to apply for admission, no exemptions will be granted, but that subject / course does not have to be part of a degree (though it must be passed).
+Most universities have a program enabling you to take subjects / courses through single enrolment or non-degree study.
 At the University of Melbourne this is called the Community Access Program (CAP).
 The three recommended University of Melbourne prerequisite subjects are available via CAP, however please note that a quota applies to ANAT20006: Principles of Human Structure.
-For more information on this quota click here.
+More information on this quota.

 Prospective applicants for the MD, DDS or DPT must show evidence that they have completed or enrolled in the approved prerequisites at the time of application.